 Safeguards may need to be incorporated, either as part of the construction; as a condition of granting the planning; and/or by legal agreement.
 You will also need a licence to undertake any development works near the newts.

-There are two ways to gain a newt mitigation licence in the Aylesbury Vale district.
+There are two ways to gain a newt mitigation licence in the Aylesbury Vale area.
 You can apply direct to Natural England’s site-based mitigation licensing scheme or use the District Licence scheme and be authorised by us under the Council’s district-wide licence already granted by Natural England.
 Both routes will still need to have a preliminary ecological appraisal by a suitably qualified ecologist.

 Site-based mitigation licensing